Kim Seon-ho: 2023–2024: Film debut, theater work, and return to television

-The Tyrant, which premiered on Disney+ on August 14, 2024, marked both Kim's and director Park Hoon-jung's first streaming series.
-Originally developed as a film, it was reformatted into a four-part series, as announced by Disney+ on February 19, 2024.
-Promotional activities featuring Kim alongside co-stars Cha Seung-won, Kim Kang-woo, and Jo Yoon-su, were held in July and August ahead of the release.
-In the series, Kim portrays Director Choe, the youngest head of South Korea's National Intelligence Service, overseeing a clandestine unit running the Tyrant Program.
-To prepare for this role, he drew inspiration from Tinker Tailor Soldier Spy and Peaky Blinders, practiced for three months to convincingly portray smoking, and lost seven kilograms to authentically portray his character's haggard look.
-The performance was met with favorable review, with critic Carmen Chin highlighting Kim's "aloof yet grounded charisma that feels incredibly natural."
-Kim received nominations for the Popular Male Actor Award and Best Male Actor in a Short Film/Web Drama at the 2024 APAN Star Awards, and won Outstanding Asian Star at the 2025 Seoul International Drama Awards.
+On August 14, 2024, The Tyrant premiered on Disney+, supported by promotional activities in July and August ahead of its release.
+Initially produced as a feature film, the project was restructured into a four-part series, (Note: The format change was announced by Disney+ on February 19, 2024.) marking the first streaming series for Kim and director Park Hoon-jung.
+In the series, Kim portrays Director Choe, the youngest leader of South Korea's National Intelligence Service, who oversees a clandestine unit running the Tyrant Program.
+To prepare for this role, he drew inspiration from Tinker Tailor Soldier Spy and Peaky Blinders, losing seven kilograms to match his character's haggard appearance and practicing smoking for three months despite being a non-smoker.
+Writing for NME, Critic Carmen Chin praised Kim's performance, noting his "aloof yet grounded charisma that feels incredibly natural."
+His portrayal earned him nominations for Popular Male Actor Award and Best Male Actor in a Short Film/Web Drama at the 2024 APAN Star Awards, alongside a win for Outstanding Asian Star at the 2025 Seoul International Drama Awards.